matiusz/songbook/README.md

   ## Requirements

   - Made using Python 3.9, should be compatible with most 3.x versoins.
-  - PySide6 for Python
+  - PySide6 for Python for generating song JSONs
-  - paracol for LaTeX
+  - pdfTeX is required for the automated script